byterubpay/byterub-site/_i18n/pt-br/resources/user-guides/multisig-messaging-system.md

 PyBitmessage is used for the actual message transport and thus plays the part of your e-mail server.
 Once configuration is done sending and receiving messages is fully automatic i.e. needs no manual intervention.

-You don't use e-mail addresses, but Monero addresses to tell where messages should go, and you only ever send messages to other authorized signers: E.g. with 2/3 multisig you only have 2 partners to send something to.
+You don't use e-mail addresses, but ByteRub addresses to tell where messages should go, and you only ever send messages to other authorized signers: E.g. with 2/3 multisig you only have 2 partners to send something to.

 Like with e-mail people don't have to be online at the same time for message transport to work: PyBitmessage will keep messages for up to 2 days, giving you time to fetch them.